SifatKhan/myappsample/Readme.md

 #Myapp
-This is my first sample app
+This is my sample app